U.S. Sequence Guide: FINRA Series 16

-Non-official route guide for the FINRA supervisory analyst path, including Series 161, Series 162, and the broader research-analyst sequence.
+Non-official sequence guide for the FINRA supervisory analyst path, including Series 161, Series 162, and the broader research-analyst sequence.

-This is a route guide, not a standalone exact exam page.
+This is a sequence guide, not a standalone exam page.

 Use it when you are searching for Series 16 exam prep but first need to understand the actual FINRA structure.
 The supervisory analyst path splits into Series 161 and Series 162.
 If you need the broader research-analyst base first, that usually means Series 86 and Series 87 before supervisory review.